 Thomas Baines never achieved financial security.
 He died in poverty in Durban in 1875 of dysentery, at the age of 55 while writing up his latest expeditions.
 He is buried in West Street Cemetery.
 A generous eulogy was read in London at a meeting of the Royal Geographical Society by its President, Sir Henry Rawlinson.

 Baines wrote another book in 1871: Shifts and Expedients of Camp Life, Travel & Exploration by Baines and Lord.
 My kind of book!
 I’ll blog about it separately, as I’m pleased to see he acknowledges a prior book which I could not resist buying: Galton’s book – 1st edition 1855

-The ‘net is full of ‘hacks’: Simple and – sometimes – effective solutions to everyday problems (or ‘problems’).
+The internet is full of ‘hacks’: Simple and – sometimes – effective solutions to everyday problems (or ‘problems’).
 Often quirky or inelegant.
 Sometimes satirised.
 Here’s a typical geek hack:

-I found some camping hacks – these a bit more real: A shoe-holder kitchen; eggs in a bottle; toilet paper jar; a handy tent floor; etc.
+I found some camping hacks – these are a bit more real: a handy tent floor; a shoe-holder kitchen; eggs in a bottle; a toilet paper jar; pre-made sangria; etc.

 But here’s what really got me going: An 1872 book on ‘hacks’ for going on a long expedition into Darkest Africa called The Art of Travel, or Shifts and Contrivances Available in Wild Countries byFrancis Galton, grandson of the famous Erasmus Darwin and cousin of the even more famous Charles Darwin.

 The first edition was written in 1855.
-It provides detailed instructions on ‘wagons and boats, horses and oxen, tents and firearms, hunting and fishing, observing and collecting, carpentry and metal-working, camping requisites, bush cuisine, medical improvisation, the best ways to cross rivers, to move heavy objects and to build huts.’
+It provides detailed instructions on ‘wagons and boats, horses and oxen, tents and firearms, hunting and fishing, observing and collecting, carpentry and metal-working, camping requisites, bush cuisine, medical improvisation, the best ways to cross rivers, how to move heavy objects and how to build huts.’